 Image inside PCV

-( v ) Unit 4
+(v) Unit 4

-In spite of a hydrogen explosion, the fuel assemblies of Unit 4 were not damaged, as the plant had been suspended and all the fuel had been stored in the spent fuel pool before the accident.
+In spite of a hydrogen explosion, the fuel assemblies of Unit 4 were not damaged, as the plant was in cold shutdown status and all the fuel had been stored in the spent fuel pool before the accident.
 The fuel assemblies in the pool were taken out and transferred to the common pool located within the station site.
 This fuel removal operation started on November 2013 and was safely completed in December 2014.
-Fully utilizing this successful experience, the fuel assemblies remaining in the spent fuel pool of Unit 1, 2 and 3 are planning to be removed as well.
+Fully utilizing this successful experience, the fuel assemblies remaining in the spent fuel pools of Units 1, 2 and 3 will be removed.